magentabusiness/magentabusiness.github.io/docs/services/development-services/index.md

                         We offer architecture design session for clear vision of your product
                     </div>
                     <div class="section-text">
-                        In case you are facing uncertainty regarding your user story, topology, or system design, the ThingsBoard development team offers an architecture design session.
+                        In case you are facing uncertainty regarding your user story, topology, or system design, the IoT Hub development team offers an architecture design session.
 With our one-week architecture session, we assure you that you will receive a comprehensive and detailed document with a well-structured roadmap, including all the necessary steps to deliver a clarified scope of work and successfully implement your idea.
                     </div>
                 </div>
                 <div class="right-block">